Major Grants Program

 The LOI form asks for basic organizational questions (annual operating budget, geographic area of focus, contact information) and allows for the attachment of a two-page PDF document to explain your funding request.
-LOIs are accepted year-round on a rolling basis; though there are cut-offs for LOI submission to be considered for a specific grant cycle.
+LOIs are accepted throughout most of the year, though there are cut-offs for LOI submission to be considered for a specific grant cycle.
 Our LOI process closes each fall after the deadline for the fall grant cycle passes, and re-opens in late December/early January for the spring grant cycle.

 To preview the first step of the application process--the LOI form--click here.
 Should you decide to submit an LOI, you will be required to create an organizational profile and log in to your account to access your application.